MrDevaa/Python_learning_course/Module3_Conditions_&_Branching.md

 Here, the code checks if the variable age is equal to 25 and prints a message accordingly.

-Inequality operator
+-bInequality operator
 The inequality operator != checks if two values are not equal:

           if age != 30:
               print("You are not 30 years old.")

 Here, the code checks if the variable age is not equal to 30 and prints a message accordingly.

 Greater than and less than